 We began the design process by researching geometric shapes and elements to determine which were naturally occurring in the “McKnight” name, and sketched some options.
 We worked with the unique triangular shape of the “M” to form a series of simple interconnected triangles that not only looked modern, and referenced the “M” in “McKnight”, but also the upside-down triangle shape that is often used in Diversity & Equity symbology to represent equality.
 To achieve a more approachable aesthetic, we finished the icon by softening all of the harsh angles with rounded corners.

-We chose to keep the typography simple with a two sans serif font that had a roundness to them that mirrored the “M” icon.
+We chose to keep the typography simple with two sans serif fonts with a roundness to them that mirrored the “M” icon.
 By customizing a few select letter forms, the result is easily legible and modern typographic mark that can be used in combination with the “M” icon or by itself.

 Finally, we devised a few design options for various use cases:

 TESTING & REFINEMENT

 We then put our logo to the test.
 First, we assessed it in-house for scalability, legibility, aesthetic value—and considered various use-cases.
 Some of the questions we asked were:

 Would it scale well to a letterhead or business card and look as crisp as it would on a screen (which can be magnified if necessary)?

 Would it work in black & white or does it rely on colour to convey its meaning?

 Would it work in various formats, such as a circular social media profile image or in the navbar of a website?

 Does it have a fixed orientation, or could it appear both horizontally and vertically when necessary?